 RE-EDITT and Compass

-Resource for Electronic Development of Interventions for Talking Therapies in Long-Term Conditions (RE-EDITT) is developing online Cognitive Behavioural Therapy (CBT) treatment for anxiety and depression in people with long-term conditions.
+Resource for Electronic Development of Interventions for Talking Therapies in Long-Term Conditions (RE-EDITT) developed online Cognitive Behavioural Therapy (CBT) treatment for anxiety and depression in people with long-term conditions.

-The project is led by a group of Clinical Health Psychology researchers at King’s College London, based at Guy’s Hospital: Professor Rona Moss-Morris, Dr Joanna Hudson, Dr Katherine Rimes and Dr Katrin Hulme.
+The project was led by a group of Clinical Health Psychology researchers at King’s College London, based at Guy’s Hospital.
 Research shows that around 30% of people with a physical long-term condition (LTC) also experience mental health problems.
-Research into online tools has found them to be an effective way of delivering CBT, which is the National Institute for Health and Care Excellence (NICE) recommended treatment for mental health conditions including anxiety and depression, to a wider group of patients.
+Research into online tools had found them to be an effective way of delivering CBT, which is the National Institute for Health and Care Excellence (NICE) recommended treatment for mental health conditions including anxiety and depression, to a wider group of patients.

 Penny's story